 March is truly madness, with the NCAA Tournament bringing amplified attention on college sports betting across the country.

 Sports betting laws differ state to state.
 And in Virginia, college athletics are at the epicenter.
-Virginia law prohibits betting on in-state teams.
+Virginia sports betting law prohibits betting on in-state teams.
 So that means no wagering on Virginia or VCU in the NCAA Tournament, no wagering on Virginia Tech or Liberty in the NIT, and no betting on Radford in the CBI.

 Here’s a detailed look at Virginia’s current gambling laws when it comes to college sports.